 The disclaimer: ALAMA Caculator is not a prerequisite for using my textbook.
 I wrote it initially as an interesting project and a handy tool that I used to explore various aspects of matrix calculations while writing my revised textbook.

-About my experiences teaching linear algebra: When I arrived at the University of Nebraska in 1969 as a fresh PhD, among my very first teaching assignments was a linear algebra course.
+About my experiences teaching linear algebra: When I arrived at the University of Nebraska in 1968 as a fresh PhD, among my very first teaching assignments was a linear algebra course.
 From the perspective of an abstract algebraist (my thesis was “Groups with Category”), my first instincts were to treat the course an introduction to higher level algebra and as a bridge course to higher level rigorous math courses.
 Consequently, algebra concepts and proof understanding were primary emphases of the course.
-Because computing facilities of any kind were not readily available, exercises that I assigned tended to be somewhat theoretical (like testing concept understanding, simple proofs) or what was commonly referred to as “toy exercises”, such as elementary matrix arithmetic or finding eigenvalues of a very small matrix.
+Because computing facilities of any kind were not readily available, exercises that I assigned tended to be somewhat theoretical (like testing concept understanding, simple proofs) or what was commonly referred to as “toy problems”, such as elementary matrix arithmetic or finding eigenvalues of a very small matrix.
 As humble calculators evolved into programmable calculators with computing power and became more commonly available (SR-52, HP-29C, TI-81), I grew fascinated by computer programming concepts and my interests gradually shifted towards applied mathematics, mathematical modeling and numerical analysis.
 Likewise, the topics I emphasized in a linear algebra course evolved.
 In the late 70’s, 1980’s and early 1990’s I explored the use of these calculators as adjunct tools for matrix calculations and very elementary project assignments.
 As a co-founder and administrator of a NextStep lab in 1991, and in later years as director of a more general networked math departmental computer lab, I was able to introduce and refine the notions of group projects and the applications of software tools (Mathematica, Maple, Matlab, Octave, etc) into my teaching of linear algebra.